 Average rating: 3.3 (good)

 Average cost: free!

 Best time to visit: all year round, although if you want to see the stag beetles head there from May to July.
-The woods are at their most magical early in the morning when there are fewer people and the trees are full of bird song.
+Autumn and Winter are colder but it can be easier to spot birds when the trees have lost their leaves.
+The woods are at their most magical in the early morning when there are fewer people and the trees are full of bird song.
 WildSide recommends getting out there to snatch a moment of zen before work!